 Trap Them in Glass

-Silverfish can't climb on glass, so one method of trapping them for removal is to put tape on the outside of a glass jar containing starchy food; once they enter, they can't get out, so just put the lid on the jar and remove them from the home.
-Using sticky traps is also an option.
+Glass containers can make for easy and effective silverfish traps.
+Silverfish can't climb on glass, so one method of trapping them for removal is to put tape on the outside of a glass jar containing starchy food.
+Once they enter, they won't be able to get out.
+Put the lid on the jar, and remove the silverfish from your home.

 Trap Them in Paper

-One makeshift silverfish trap is to roll up a newspaper and spray it with water.
+Another makeshift silverfish trap is to roll up a newspaper and spray it with water.
 Silverfish will crawl into it and make a cozy home.
-Then after a few days discard the newspaper or burn it.
+Then, after a few days, discard the newspaper or burn it.

 Use Boric Acid

-This can be used just like diatomaceous earth; however, it can be toxic to children and pets so it's not always a desirable method.
+Boric acid can be used just like diatomaceous earth.
+It's a pesticide that will kill silverfish instantly.
+However, it can be toxic to children and pets, so it's not always a desirable method.